-A good understanding of what you should and should not expect from your wood flooring intallation will help insure your satisfaction with it.
+A good understanding of what you should and should not expect from your hardwood flooring will help ensure your satisfaction.

 - Healthy: The Environmental Protection Agency (EPA) has stated that indoor air quality is one of our top health threats.
 Installed in the home or elsewhere, wood floors help contribute to a healthy living environment.
-Hard surface flooring such as hardwood floors does not harbor dust mites or molds.
+Hard surface flooring such as hardwood floors do not harbor dust mites or molds.
 This creates cleaner air quality for all inhabitants; especially the estimated 35 million North Americans who suffer allergies.
-The hard surface of wood assists in preventing artificial substances such as pesticides that can accumulate on floor coverings.
+The hard surface of wood assists in preventing artificial substances such as pesticides that can accumulate in or on other floor coverings.
 A recent EPA study found that pesticides used in gardens and homes accumulate on floors and other surfaces in the home, however wood floors greatly reduce the accumulation of such toxins.
 Another concern for the home environment is the off-gassing of toxins that results from synthetic materials.
-Any of these chemicals can make people in the home chronically ill.
+Any of these chemicals at high levels may contribute to people in the home becoming chronically ill.

 - A floor that will not indent.
-In spite of the word ” hardwood “, hardwood flooring will indent under high heel traffic or other forms of abuse.
-Another myth is that the finish applied to hardwood floors will prevent dents.
+In spite of the word “hardwood” hardwood flooring will indent under high heel traffic or other forms of abuse such as unprotected furniture legs or outdoor shoes.

-All floors should be inspected from a standing position and with normal lighting.
-Different light effects the appearance of grain, and finish showing absolutely any imperfections that may not be visible under normal lighting.
+All floors should be inspected from a standing position (5ft up) and with normal lighting.
+Different types of lighting viewed too closely can affect the appearance of grain, finish and gloss level showing the slightest of imperfections that would not normally been considered a concern.